 In a diesel motor, there is no sparkplug; the combustion is attained through high compression of the diesel fuel.

-Some electric generators are air-cooled.
+Some electric alternators are air-cooled.
 However as your machine gets bigger, it will often have a cooling system comparable to a car engine, utilize a water-antifreeze cooling liquid.
 When this holds, you require to examine the level of the coolant reservoir regularly, and the level is kept within limits.
-And, just like a vehicle, factor to consider needs to be paid to the antifreeze levels and strength for the season and region where you are using the generator.
+And, just like a vehicle, factor to consider needs to be paid to the antifreeze levels and strength for the season and region where you are using the power cell.

 2. The Fuel System